Exercise Guidelines after Kidney Transplant

-- If changes have been made in your medications, ask your doctor if you can continue your regular exercise program.
-New medications can affect your response to activity.
+- If your medicines have been changed, ask your doctor if you can continue your regular exercise program.
+New medicines can affect your response to activity.

 - Avoid heavy lifting, pushing heavy objects, and chores such as raking, shoveling, mowing, and scrubbing.
 When lifting any object, exhale while lifting.

-- Avoid even short periods of bed rest after exercise, since it reduces exercise tolerance.
-If you become overly fatigued or short of breath while exercising, take a rest period in a comfortable chair.
+- Avoid even short periods of bed rest after exercise since it reduces exercise tolerance.
+If you become overly fatigued or short of breath with exercise, take a rest period in a comfortable chair.

-- Avoid exercising outdoors when it is too cold, hot, or humid.
-High humidity may cause you to become fatigued more quickly, and extreme temperatures can interfere with your circulation, make breathing difficult and possibly causing chest pain.
+- Avoid exercising outdoors when it is too cold, hot or humid.
+High humidity might cause you to become fatigued more quickly, and extreme temperatures can interfere with your circulation, make breathing difficult, and can cause chest pain.
 Instead, try indoor activities such as mall walking.

-- Avoid extremely hot or cold showers after exercise.
+- Avoid extremely hot and cold showers after exercise.

 - Reduce your activity level if your exercise program has been interrupted for a few days (for example, due to illness, vacation, or bad weather).
 Then, gradually increase to your regular activity level as tolerated.

 - If you are short of breath during any activity or have increased fatigue, slow down your activity level or rest.
-Keep your feet raised, or elevated, when resting.
+Keep your feet raised or elevated when resting.
 If you continue to have shortness of breath, call your doctor.
-Your doctor may make changes in your medications, diet, or fluid restrictions.
+Your doctor might make changes in your medicines, diet, or fluid restrictions.

 - If you develop a rapid or irregular heart beat or have heart palpitations, rest and try to calm yourself.
-Check your pulse after resting for 15 minutes.
+Check your pulse after you rest for 15 minutes.
 If your pulse is still above 120 to 150 beats per minute, call your doctor for further instructions.

 - Do not ignore pain.
 If you have chest pain or pain anywhere else in your body, do not continue the activity.
-If you continue to perform an activity while you are in pain, you may cause stress or damage on your joints.
+If you perform an activity while you are in pain, you might cause stress or damage to your joints.
 Ask your doctor or physical therapist for specific guidelines.
-Learn to "read" your body and know when you need to stop an activity.
+Learn to “read” your body and know when you need to stop an activity.

 - Stop exercising and rest if you: